Higher education controversy in Odisha: Establishing an IIT in Odisha

 The HRD ministry has recently announced plans to build three additional IITs in the states of Rajasthan, Bihar, and Andhra Pradesh.
 According to recent reports, the allocation of the new IITs to Rajasthan and Bihar is to compensate them for earlier neglect.
 Andhra Pradesh, which borders Odisha, will get the third IIT, allegedly shifted from Odisha.
 If the Indian media is to be believed, the UPA government has categorically declined to establish an IIT in Orissa.

-Upgrading existing institute within Odisha to an IIEST

-The IIESTs are a group of technical institutions that are planned to be established as IIT clones.
-They will be set up by upgrading existing NITs and other state funded prominent engineering institutions.
-Several institutions have been identified by the Indian government for this purpose.

-Odisha has numerous government educational institutes, among which VSSUT is the oldest.
-Although a front runner for being IIEST in Odisha, but was allegedly sidelined when identifying potential IIESTs.

-Shifting of planned IISER from Odisha
+Planned NIS for Odisha

-It has been alleged that the government had originally picked Bhubaneswar, the capital city of Odisha, as one of the locations for an IISER, which was later shifted to Kolkata.
-This issue was resolved when it was decided to set up a similar institution, the National Institute for Science Education and Research (NISER), which would be funded through a separate ministry.
+Government of India had picked Bhubaneswar, the capital city of Odisha, as one of the locations for an NISc, which was later could not materialise due to "UGC cannot establish the proposed Centres for Studies in Integrated Sciences under Sections 12 (ccc) or 12 (j) of the UGC Act".
+This issue was resolved when it was decided to set up a similar institution, the National Institute for Science, which would be funded through a separate ministry.
 NISER is the only such upcoming institution in Odisha, whereas other states have had similar non-HRD funded institutions for several decades.